Adewunmi-Olamiposi-Daniel/DATA_SCIENCE_Stage_1/Week2/Day_3/README.md

 📅 DAY 3 - WEDNESDAY, NOV 5

 Today’s focus was on functions, how to define them, call them, pass arguments, and use return values.
-We also learned about default parameters and scope (how variable visibility works inside vs. outside a function).
+I also learned about default parameters and scope (how variable visibility works inside vs. outside a function).

 📚 WHAT I LEARNED: